andrepestana/andrepestana.github.io/sections/photography/index.md

 # Photography

 Here you can find some of my shots.
-It's been a long time since I bought a Nikon D3200 but the hobby started kick me in in 2024/2025.
+It's been a long time since I bought a Nikon D3200 in 2011 but the hobby started kick me in in 2024/2025.

 <div v-for="article in photography">